auth0/docs/articles/quickstart/backend/laravel/01-authorization.md

 This quickstart covers building an API protected by an Auth0-issued access token.
 This type of API is typically consumed by:

-- Mobile, desktop, and other native applications using the [Native login flow](https://auth0.com/docs/flows/concepts/mobile-login-flow)
+- Mobile, desktop, and other native applications using the [Native login flow](https://auth0.com/docs/flows/concepts/auth-code-pkce)
-- CLIs, daemons, or services running on your back-end using the [M2M flow](https://auth0.com/docs/flows/concepts/m2m-flow)
+- CLIs, daemons, or services running on your back-end using the [Client Credentials Flow](https://auth0.com/docs/flows/concepts/client-credentials)

-If this API is only consumed by a web application on the same domain (in the case of AJAX actions or lazy loading content for an authenticated user) then the API protection should be handled by the application itself and the [login flow secured by Auth0](https://auth0.com/docs/flows/concepts/regular-web-app-login-flow).
+If this API is only consumed by a web application on the same domain (in the case of AJAX actions or lazy loading content for an authenticated user) then the API protection should be handled by the application itself and the [login flow secured by Auth0](https://auth0.com/docs/flows/concepts/auth-code).

 <%= include('../../../_includes/_api_auth_intro') %>